 And some images, courtesy of Tai Chengzhe.
 Thanks Tai!

-I want to stress that the guys who brought that to us did an awsome job.
-The stream was awfull yesterday.
-Thank you guys!
+I want to stress that the guys who brought that to us did an awesome job.
+The stream was awful yesterday.
+Thank you, guys!